-I am teaching APMA 0350: Applied Ordinary Differential Equations at Brown University for the 2018 Summer session.
+I taught APMA 0350: Applied Ordinary Differential Equations at Brown University for the 2018 Summer session and received The Reginald D. Archambault Award for Teaching Excellence for this course.

 |Office Hours||Monday 11am-12pm, Tuesdays 3-5pm|